ccbogel/QualCoder/README.md

 ### Arch/Manjaro Linux

-It has not been tested, but please see the above instructions to build QualCoder inside a virtual environment.
-The below installation instructions may affect system-installed python modules.
+Please see the above instructions to build QualCoder inside a virtual environment.
+The below installation instructions are untested andshould be run inside a virual environment.
+The best approach may be to run the Windows exe with Wine.

 1. Install modules from the command line